apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 env.execute("Test Iceberg Streaming Read");
 ```

-There are other options that we could set by Java API, please see the [FlinkSource#Builder](../../../javadoc/{{% icebergVersion %}}/org/apache/iceberg/flink/source/FlinkSource.html).
+For other options that could be set with Flink Java API, please refer to [FlinkSource#Builder](../../../javadoc/{{% icebergVersion %}}/org/apache/iceberg/flink/source/FlinkSource.html).

 ## Writing with DataStream

-Iceberg support writing to iceberg table from different DataStream input.
+Iceberg Java API supports writing different kinds of DataStreams to Iceberg tables.

-### Appending data.
+### Appending data

-we have supported writing `DataStream<RowData>` and `DataStream<Row>` to the sink iceberg table natively.
+Writing `DataStream<RowData>` and `DataStream<Row>` to an Iceberg table sink is natively supported.

 ```java
 StreamExecutionEnvironment env = ...;